datagrok-ai/public/help/explore/multivariate-analysis/multivariate-analysis-test.md

 4. Select columns with nulls for "Features".
 (WEIGHT)

     * After selecting a column with nulls for, a warning is displayed
-    * "OK" does not avaible for clicking
+    * "OK" does not available for clicking
     * In warning there is an opportunity to use ["MissingValuesImputation"](../../transform/missing-values-imputation.md)

 5. Click on ["MissingValuesImputation"](../../transform/missing-values-imputation.md) on the warning about nulls values.
    Use ["MissingValuesImputation"](../../transform/missing-values-imputation.md)
-   instrument for input missing values to WEIGNT column.
+   instrument for input missing values to WEIGHT column.

     * After clicking on the ["MissingValuesImputation"](../../transform/missing-values-imputation.md), an appropriate dialog was opened